 Seven months after the abduction of Adolph Coors in 1960, the millionaire’s clothes were found in a dump near Sedalia, Colorado.
 This evidence led to the discovery of Coors’ remains nearby.
 A ransom letter was traced back to Joe Corbett’s typewriter.
 He had also ordered handcuffs, leg irons, and a gun through the mail in the months preceding the kidnapping.
 The FBI distributed 1.5 million posters with Corbett’s picture and then tracked him all the way across Canada, from Toronto to Vancouver, where he was finally apprehended.

 Corbett never testified at his trial and never made any statement, but the evidence was enough to convince the jury who convicted him in 1961.
-He was released in 1978.
+He was released in 1978 and died in 2009.